 Are you the end facility for the waste?
 If not, can you tell me about the receiving facility?

-It’s quite common for a waste management company to not actually run the facility where the waste is treated.
-That shouldn’t throw up any red flags.
+It's quite common for a waste management company to not actually run the waste treatment facility where the waste is treated.
+That shouldn't throw up any red flags.
 What would be troubling is if the waste management company is vague about what treatment facility they use or cannot provide specifics about that company.
 The waste treatment facility used should also be permitted by the state to treat hazardous waste prior to final disposal.

 Again, you're ultimately responsible for what happens to your waste—all the way until treatment and ultimate disposal—so the more you know about who is handling your waste at every stage, the better.